Knagis/CommonMark.NET/README.md

 This benchmark is very simple and tests the processing of the CommonMark specification document itself (a 115 KB file).
 The results are provided just for a high-level comparison.

+## Reliability

+The parser uses algorithms that completely avoid recursion so even specifically crafted input documents will not cause exceptions and will be rendered correctly.
+This is important because a `StackOverflowException` cannot be caught and will bring down the entire process.

 ## References